Razat94/learn/T-SQL/SQL Part 1 ReadMe.md

 -- Two -'s are used to write a comment:
 ```

-> You can run multiple SELECT statements at once if they are included in the same query.
 > Note: In Excel, we also have a round function = ROUND(D2,0) -- given that D2 = 235.415